MegaTransparency/MegaTransparency/tims_time_log.md

+4/2/17

 4/1/17

-10:00PM - : setting up MegaTransparency.
+* 10:00PM - 10:50PM: setting up MegaTransparency.
 Doing name change etc. Main reason for change is I stupidly canceled my phone account without first disabling two factor.
+Phone company said it wasn't possible to get a new account with old phone number even though old number isn't in use.
 Figured best thing to do was create new domains account and new domain.

 3/28/17 - 3/31/17

-Had really bad week.
+* Had really bad week.
 Ended up in hospital for mental health.

 3/27/17